virgo47/javasimon/demos/icu-localization/README.md

 class.
 But that is rather minor issue.

-Actually, there may be better alternative - just use two separate keys for nominative, that is "Nom" and "nom" with respective casing of the first letter.
+Actually, there may be better alternative - just use two separate keys for nominative, that is "Nom" and "nom" (that is sing/Sing in English resources) with respective casing of the first letter.
 We don't need this distinction for other forms, at least not here, not yet.
 Most of the cases will hardly appear at the start of the sentence.

 We can easily create a tool that checks validity of the keys starting with "domain.object." and indicate those that don't have expected forms for a particular language.
 And we can also easily